equinix/terraform-provider-equinix/docs/data-sources/vlan.md

 The following arguments are supported:

 * `vlan_id` - Metal UUID of the VLAN resource to look up
 * `project_id` - UUID of parent project of the VLAN.
-Use together with the vxlan number and metro or facility`
+Use together with the vxlan number and metro or facility
 * `vxlan` - vxlan number of the VLAN to look up.
-Use together with the project_id and metro or facility`
+Use together with the project_id and metro or facility
 * `facility` - Facility where the VLAN is deployed
 * `metro` - Metro where the VLAN is deployed

 ## Attributes Reference

-The following attributes are exported:
+The following attributes are exported, in addition to any unspecified arguments.

 * `description` - Description text of the VLAN resource
-* `assigned_devices_ids` - List of device ID to which this VLAN is assinged
+* `assigned_devices_ids` - List of device ID to which this VLAN is assigned